Fuechs/Fux/docs/helloworld.md

 The keyword `get` is used for importing packages which are available [here](../src/packages/).<br>
 You're also able to [create your own packages](./packages.md).

-Here, the package `core` is imported, which holds classes and functions which are needed for Fux programming.<br>
+Here, the package `core` is imported, which holds classes and functions which are required for Fux programming.<br>
 To avoid having to reference to the packages import them like here shown:

 ```cpp